BizzQuit7317/IDLE_Shit-Source/README.md

 # IDLE_Shit-Source
 The full documented source code for IDlE_Shit

+# Game Settings
+- The default screen size is 1280 x 720
+- This is changeable currently only manually in config file

 # Storing Files
 - Player data is stored as a binary file
 - Creature data is stored in a current binary file